-The MMP review process follows NEPA, as directed in Proclamation, as well as all applicable NOAA, USFWS, and CNMI policies.
-The NEPA process for the Monument began in 2011 with the USFWS and NOAA publishing a joint Federal Register "Notice of Intent" to prepare a Monument Management Plan and Environmental Assessment (MMP/EA).3 Public scoping meetings were held on Saipan, Tinian, Rota, and Guam February-March 2012 to gather information and encourage public participation regarding Monument management activities and issues.
-Monument-related workshops were held annually in Saipan, Tinian, Rota, and Guam from 2010-2013 to identify concerns from diverse stakeholders and isolate research initiatives that would provide the maximum benefit for regional and global communities.
+The MMP review process followed NEPA and applicable NOAA, USFWS, and CNMI policies.
+A joint USFWS-NOAA Federal Register "Notice of Intent" to prepare a Monument Management Plan and Environmental Assessment (MMP/EA) was published in 2011.3 Monument-related workshops were held annually on Saipan, Tinian, Rota, and Guam from 2010 to 2013 to identify concerns from diverse stakeholders and identify research initiatives that would provide the maximum benefit for regional and global communities.
+Public scoping meetings were held on Saipan, Tinian, Rota, and Guam in 2012 to gather information and encourage public participation regarding management activities and issues.
 Meaningful public involvement and access to the Monument for a multitude of uses were acknowledged as high priorities.
-Public comments clarified the goals for the MMP/EA and were considered in the development of management strategies.
+Public comments clarified the goals for the MMP and were considered in the development of management strategies.

-As required by NEPA, funding or permitting decisions will be made with full consideration of the impact to the natural and human environment; federal agencies must to disclose these impacts to interested parties and the general public.
-The central element in the environmental review process is an evaluation of alternatives including the "no action" alternative.
-This Draft MMP/EA proposes a series of Action Plans for managing the Monument with a range of three implementation alternatives.
-Public comments will play a role in selecting the final alternative to guide Monument management.
+As required by NEPA, funding or permitting decisions will be made with full consideration of the impact to the natural and human environment; federal agencies must disclose these impacts to interested parties and the public.
+The central element in the environmental review process was an evaluation of alternatives including the "no action" alternative.
+The Draft MMP/EA proposed a series of 11 Action Plans for managing the Monument with a range of three implementation alternatives.
+This MMP describes the selected alternative, Prioritized Implementation of Action Plans.